camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/05-concepts/05-lifecycle.html.md

       completed
     </td>
     <td>
       The <i>complete</i> transition triggers for a task when its actual work is done.
 For a stage, this transition triggers when all contained tasks/stages are either completed, terminated, or disabled.
+With automatic completion enabled, only required plan items have to reach theses states.
 A task/stage in state <i>completed</i> is removed from the runtime database.
     </td>
   </tr>
   <tr>